adaptlearning/adapt-contrib-media/README.md

 Android | Firefox 33.1 with Vimeo: 'This video can't be played with your current setup'.
 Edge | No known issues.
 IE11 | No known issues.

+## Notes
+Although [Adobe Flash Player has now reached End of Life](https://www.adobe.com/uk/products/flashplayer/end-of-life.html) we have left the 'Flash fallback player' in place on the off-chance anyone still needs it and wants to take the risk of using it.
+The Flash-based video player itself is [hosted on a CDN](https://cdnjs.cloudflare.com/ajax/libs/mediaelement/2.21.2/flashmediaelement-cdn.swf) so no that no Flash file needs to be included in the course output (as many networks/Learning Management Systems now block the .swf file type).
+**Please note**: if you wish to use this method of playback it is entirely at your own risk and not supported by the Adapt Core Team.

 ----------------------------
 **Version number:**  5.0.2  <a href="https://community.adaptlearning.org/" target="_blank"><img src="https://github.com/adaptlearning/documentation/blob/master/04_wiki_assets/plug-ins/images/adapt-logo-mrgn-lft.jpg" alt="adapt learning logo" align="right"></a>